Close Menu

 Inca Trail Permits

 The Peruvian government issues a limited number of permits for the Inca Trail, and they often sell out quickly.
 It is recommended to book the permits at least six months in advance, especially during the peak season.
-(See Also: Best Time To Visit Cancun All-inclusive?)
+(See Also: Best Places To Visit First Time In Los Angeles City?)

 Month Permits Available